Hugh Burton

 Energy Landscapes for Electronic Structure

 We are developing a new way to interpret molecular electronic energy levels as stationary points of an energy landscape, rather like a mountain range.
 The lowest-energy level corresponds to the valley bottom, while higher-energy levels are represented as high mountain passes and summit peaks.
-We can then investigate the fascinating pathways that connect different stationary points.
+These higher-energy stationary points can provide bespoke representations of electronic excited states.

 Our energy landscape perspective can also help us understand where and why simple electronic structure models break down.
 For example, the failure of the mean-field Hartree–Fock approximation in the presence of strong electron coupling corresponds to the formation of symmetry-broken local minima on the energy surface.
-Directly comparing the simplistic model energy surface to the exact landscape can allow us to understand this failure and identify new ways to improve our computational models.
+Our work has highlighted the prevalence of symmetry breaking in both mean-field and multi-configurational wave functions, showing how this phenomenon is driven by the mathematical structure of approximate models and the nature of electronic entanglement in ground and excited states.
+In the future, our aim is to directly compare these idealised model energy surfaces to the exact landscape to understand the failures of current methods and identify new ways to improve our computational models.

 Learn More: